Pysellus/DSL-Spec/README.md

 Once you have your streams and tests defined, you can construct your test case.

-A test case consists of four parts: the integration it must notify on failure, the test explanation, and a test body, followed by an `expect` call:
+A test case consists of four parts: the integration it must notify on failure, the test explanation, and an optional test body, followed by an `expect` call:

 ```python
 @failure >> slack